 They’ll emulate you long before they learn to act like Superman.

 As Ralph Waldo Emerson said, “What you are speaks so loudly, I can’t hear what you are saying.”

 There’s a reason this sentiment has been repeated through the ages—psychologists have long known that leading by example is the most effective way to parent.

 “Modeling” for young minds is critical to imparting empathy towards our planet and therefore living a more sustainable life.

 Here are some simple ways for you to practise what you preach so your kids too can pick up what you’re putting down:

 - Bike to work (if you can) – changing the way you commute will show your kid a healthier alternative to the usual hum-drum traffic.

-- Avoid fast fashion by creating a capsule wardrobe, only buy secondhand clothes, wear garments for as long as you can, or buy from sustainable clothing brands when you do need something new (hint: a lot of them offer ethical kids clothing, too).
+- Avoid fast fashion by creating a capsule wardrobe, only buy secondhand clothes, wear garments for as long as you can, or buy from sustainable clothing brands when you do need something new (hint: a lot of them offer sustainable kids clothing and organic kid’s clothing, too).

 - Plan a road trip instead of purchasing plane tickets for your next family vacation.

 - Establish “free family nights” where you watch a movie you own, cook with whatever’s in the kitchen, and vow to have fun without spending money (scrabble, anyone?).